 If you haven’t already, I highly recommend reading my post about 5 Things to Do Before You Go Vegan to set yourself up for success.
 This is a marathon, not a sprint!
 It’s a big lifestyle change and it’s important to think about your motivations before you dive in.

-I’ve been an ethical vegan for over a decade and these strategies come from my own experiences, trial and error, and things I’ve learned from others.
+I’m a long-time ethical vegan and these strategies come from my own experiences, trial and error, and things I’ve learned from others.